pragmint/open-practices/practices/automate-coding-standards.md

 Automated tools may not catch every type of issue, particularly those related to complex logic or architecture.
 Developers should be mindful of these limitations and not solely rely on these tools for ensuring code quality.

-### Creativity Stifling
-Strict adherence to automated standards without flexibility can stifle creativity.
-It's important to balance between maintaining code quality and allowing developers the freedom to innovate.

 ### Integration Challenges
 Incorporating automated coding standards tools into existing projects, especially large or legacy codebases, can be challenging.
 Teams may face hurdles in configuring these tools to align with existing practices and addressing non-compliant legacy code.